parodos-dev/parodos/README.md

 https://github.com/janus-idp

-The focus of Parodos is around Workflows (composed of WorkflowTasks) that bring together the existing tools and processes of the enterpise in an end-to-end experience that developers, quality assurance, produnction support and other enterprise software development/delivery team members can consume (through our Backstage plugins or by your own interfaces calling these backing services) to get the outcomes they need with less tickets/meetings/frustration.
+The focus of Parodos is around Workflows (composed of WorkflowTasks) that bring together the existing tools and processes of the enterpise in an end-to-end experience that developers, quality assurance, production support and other enterprise software development/delivery team members can consume (through our Backstage plugins or by your own interfaces calling these backing services) to get the outcomes they need with fewer tickets/meetings/frustration.

 # Building Developer Platforms In Enterprise Environments

 Building an IDP provides a centralized place to improve the experience for developers trying to build and release code in large environments.

-For many enterprise environments, especially regulated ones, the source of some of the friction preventing a positive developer experience is that they are entangled with long standing processes and tools which are tied to audit, compliance and regulation.
+For many enterprise environments, especially regulated ones, the source of some friction preventing a positive developer experience is that they are entangled with long-standing processes and tools which are tied to audit, compliance and regulation.
 These components are often:

 - Unique to the enterprise